R.I.C.O. (song)

 "R.I.C.O." is a song by American hip hop recording artist Meek Mill, released as the third single from his second studio album Dreams Worth More Than Money, on June 29, 2015.
-The song features fellow rapper, Canadian recording artist Drake.
+The song features Canadian rapper Drake.
 The song was produced by Vinylz, Allen Ritter and Cubeatz.
 The song's title refers to the "Racketeer Influenced and Corrupt Organizations" Act.

 Controversy

-On July 22, 2015, Meek Mill publicly criticized the rapper Drake on Twitter, after being upset with Drake's non-involvement with the promotion of the album, claiming that he uses ghostwriters to write his song texts.

-The controversy garnered Drake to respond with two diss songs within a week titled, "Charged Up", and "Back to Back".
-Meek Mill responded with a counter-diss on July 31, 2015 with a diss song called "Wanna Know".
+On July 22, 2015, Meek Mill publicly criticized the rapper Drake on Twitter, after being upset with Drake's lack of involvement with the promotion of the album, claiming that he used rapper Quentin Miller as a ghostwriter.
+The controversy caused Drake to respond with two diss songs within a week titled, "Charged Up", and "Back to Back".
+Meek Mill responded with a counter-diss on July 31, 2015, with a diss song called "Wanna Know".